2-Chae/2ch-codinfox-lanyon/README.md

 All the configurations are inside either `_config.yml` or `_config.scss`.
 The options are fairly straightforward.
 You can refer additional explanation on [Codinfox's Github](https://github.com/codinfox/codinfox-lanyon).

-Please understand that I am not a web developer so codes is kind of a mess. :)
+Please understand that I am not a web developer so codes are kind of mess. :)

 ## Category